What happens right before a heart attack?

 - Discomfort or pain in the shoulder or arm.

 - Shortness of breath with or without chest pain.

 - Other possible signs are cold sweating and apprehension.

 The symptoms are different in women from men.
-Women more experience shortness of breath, nausea, vomiting, back pain or jaw pain.If you get some of these warning signs please do not hesitate to call emergency or let somebody to drive you to nearest hospital because the time is muscle in cardiology.
+Women experience shortness of breath, nausea, vomiting, back pain or jaw pain.If you get some of these warning signs please do not hesitate to call an emergency or let somebody drive you to the nearest hospital because time is muscle in cardiology.

 Leave a comment